sayansarkarnitdgp/sayansarkarnitdgp.github.io/_pages/extracurricular.md

 ## Football

 Before the commencement of the new football season 2022-2023 in Europe, here is the most enthralling collage of my life.
 The summer of 2022 will be remembered forever.
-I visited the following footballl stadiums in July 2022 within a span of 15 days.
+I visited the following football stadiums in July 2022 within a span of 15 days.
-Stade de France(France national team)….Le Parc des Princes (PSG)…Santiago Bernabeu(Real Madrid)….Camp Nou(Barcelona)….Stamford Bridge(Chelsea)..Anfield(Liverpool)..
-Old Trafford(Man United)…Etihad (Man City)...
+Stade de France(France national team)….Le Parc des Princes(PSG)…Santiago Bernabeu(Real Madrid)….Camp Nou(Barcelona)….Stamford Bridge(Chelsea)..Anfield(Liverpool)..
+Old Trafford(Man United)…Etihad(Man City)...

 ![plot](/images/football.jpg)